img_0356.jpg

 Logan Zeigler, Program Coordinator

 Logan is the program coordinator for the Madison Center where she supports the mission and programming of the department.
 She is a graduate of Mary Baldwin College (now University) where she studied International Relations.
 Logan previously worked in JMU Student Affairs within the University Career Center (UCC), where she provided guidance on recruiting best practices to students and employers.
 During her time in UCC, Logan served as the department’s liaison to SOGIE Programming and stayed up to date on legislation impacting the LGBTQ community to inform student programming and employer education.
 Combining her expertise in employment legislation with her dedication to supporting students, Logan conceptualized and co-presented programs such as Career Decision-Making with a Queer Lens.
 This dedication to LGBTQ rights resulted in Logan’s nomination to the JMU SOGIE Advisory Board where she continues to serve as a representative of the Madison Center.
 Logan is an advocate for accessible and inclusive practices at JMU and has a strong commitment to equity and social justice.
-She recently won the College of Arts and Letters Staff Recognition Award in spring 2022.
+She received the College of Arts and Letters Staff Recognition Award in spring 2022.

-Dr. Bernie Kaussler, Faculty Fellow
+Dr. Margaret Sloan, Faculty Fellow

 Back to Top